Chip Kelly: Head coach

-2011 season

 The 2011 season began with the #3 Ducks facing the #4 LSU Tigers in the Cowboys Classic where they were defeated 40–27.
 Oregon won their next nine games, including a 53–30 blowout victory at #3 Stanford.
 A consecutive trip back to the BCS Championship appeared to be a strong possibility, but they were defeated 38–35 by #18 USC when an Oregon field goal attempt failed as time expired.
 The Ducks won their third straight Pac-12 championship title after defeating UCLA in the inaugural Pac-12 Football Championship Game.
 They represented the Pac-12 in the Rose Bowl and defeated #10 Wisconsin 45–38.
 It was their second Rose Bowl appearance in three years and their sixth overall.
 This was Oregon's third consecutive year in a BCS bowl game.
 The Ducks finished the season 12–2 (8–1 Pac-12) with a #4 final season ranking.

-2012 season

 Oregon's all-time leading rusher LaMichael James decided to forgo his senior season in 2012 for the NFL and starting quarterback Darron Thomas, with a career starting record of 23–3, surprisingly also decided to leave early for the NFL.
 Led by redshirt freshman Marcus Mariota at quarterback and senior tailback Kenjon Barner, Oregon rolled to ten straight victories before finally falling to #14 Stanford in overtime 17–14 on November 17.
 Oregon had two opportunities to beat Stanford with a field goal but both attempts failed.
 Kelly's Ducks would rebound to beat #16 Oregon State in the Civil War for the fifth straight year and play #5 Kansas State in the 2013 Fiesta Bowl.
-The Ducks proved to be too much for Kansas State as they prevailed to a 35–17 victory in Oregon's fourth consecutive year in a BCS bowl game.
+The Ducks proved to be too much for Kansas State as they prevailed in a 35–17 victory in Oregon's fourth consecutive year in a BCS bowl game.
 The Ducks finished the season 12–1 (8–1 Pac-12) with a #2 ranking, putting them in the top five of the final season rankings for the third straight season.

 NCAA sanctions

-On April 16, 2013, The Oregonian reported that the University of Oregon has offered to put its football program on two years' probation in response to NCAA violations that allegedly took place during Kelly's tenure as head coach.
+On April 16, 2013, The Oregonian reported that the University of Oregon had offered to put its football program on two years' probation in response to NCAA violations that allegedly took place during Kelly's tenure as head coach.
 On June 26, 2013, the NCAA Committee on Infractions issued its report concluding the investigation into Oregon's use of football scouting services.
 Oregon received 3 years of probation, reduction of scholarships, but no bowl ban.
 Kelly received an 18-month show-cause penalty, which would have made an immediate hiring by another NCAA institution difficult.
 This obstacle became moot, however, after Kelly spent the next four years coaching in the NFL.